smjgithub/smj-kubeapps/elasticsearch/README.md

 This chart will do the following:

 * Implemented a dynamically scalable elasticsearch cluster using Kubernetes StatefulSets/Deployments
-* Multi-role deployment: master, client (coordinating) and data nodes
+* Multi-role deployment: master, ingest (coordinating) and data nodes
 * Statefulset Supports scaling down without degrading the cluster

 ## Installing the Chart